David-904905/Frontend/daytwentyfour/README.md

 ## Actions

 - React 19 introduces Actions, which are asynchronous functions designed to simplify form sbumissions.
-Actins can be utilizd on both the client and server sides.
+Actions can be utilizd on both the client and server sides.

 - The useActionState is a Hook that allows you to update state based on the result of a form action.